Free Speech Movement: Today

 Today, Sproul Hall and the surrounding Sproul Plaza are active locations for protests and marches, as well as the ordinary daily tables with free literature.
 Groups of political, religious and social persuasions set up tables at Sproul Plaza.
 The Sproul steps, now officially known as the "Mario Savio Steps", may be reserved for a speech or rally.
 An on-campus restaurant commemorating the event, the Mario Savio Free Speech Movement Cafe, resides in a portion of the Moffitt Undergraduate Library.

-The Free Speech Monument, commemorating the movement, was created in 1991 by artist Mark Brest van Kempen.
-It is located, appropriately, in Sproul Plaza.
+The Free Speech Monument, commemorating the movement, was created in 1991 by artist Mark Brest van Kempen, in Sproul Plaza.
 The monument consists of a six-inch hole in the ground filled with soil and a granite ring surrounding it.
 As a sort of protest autonomous zone, the granite ring bears the inscription, "This soil and the air space extending above it shall not be a part of any nation and shall not be subject to any entity's jurisdiction."
 The monument makes no explicit reference to the movement, but it evokes notions of free speech and its implications through its rhetoric.